chewaccajedi/privacy/README.md

 # privacy
-Notes and links about how to be private in the Internet
+Notes and links about how to stay private in the Internet
 -------------------------------------------------------
 The internet has become a very dangerous place, plagued with crime, abuse, fake news, deception and many more.